 Even if you’re not a fan of Texas politics, you’re going to be impressed with its capitol building.
 Located in downtown Austin, it’s home to both the governor’s office AND the state legislature.
 The building itself is considered by many to be the most beautiful of all the state capitols.
 When it was built, it was 7th largest building in the world.

 Granted, this event is a bit out there and it’s not something for those who suffer from chiroptophobia (AKA a fear of bats).
 The Austin attraction can been seen on most summer nights, when about 1.5 million bats fly out from under the Congress Avenue Bridge.
 It’s the world’s largest urban bat colony.

 There are state fairs and then there’s the Texas State Fair.
-The annual event takes place at Dallas’ fair park and lasts for over three weeks (this year’s fair runs from September 30th to October 23rd).
-It’s home to live music, a massive fair midway, a cacophony of fried treats, the largest ferris wheel in North America, and much, much more.
+The annual event lasts for over three weeks and is usually held in September/October.
+It’s home to live music; a massive fair midway; a cacophony of fried treats; the largest Ferris wheel in North America; and much, much more.

-Every March, Austin becomes the mecca of hipness.
-Sure, it’s one of the coolest cities in America year around, but that’s the month South by Southwest takes over the town.
-Featuring a film festival, music festival, and interactive media conference—it’s the biggest creative gathering like it in the world.
+Every March, Austin becomes the mecca of hipness, where fans of art and music catch flights to Texas just to immerse themselves in all the creativity that abounds.
+Sure, it’s one of the coolest cities in America year around, but March is when South by Southwest takes over the town.
+Featuring a film festival, music festival, and interactive media conference — it’s the biggest creative gathering like it in the world.

 Think we missed something MASSIVE that every traveler needs to check out when they check into Texas?
 Let us know in the BIG comments section below.